Alarming

 Alarm Events

+Alarm events are determined by how the source tag's value compares to configured alarm criteria, which is defined in the Alarm Mode settings.
 Each alarm event contains several attributes that store metadata about the source tag at the time the alarm event was created.
-Alarm events are effectively a "snapshot" of several parameters when the alarm went active.
-Tags can have multiple alarms configured on them, meaning that it's possible for multiple alarm events to be created from a single value change on a tag.
+Since tags can have multiple alarms configured on them, multiple alarm events can be created from a single value change on a tag.

-The state of an alarm event is determined by two conditions, Active and Acknowledged.
+The state of an alarm event is determined by the Active or Acknowledged condition.

-- Active - The alarm event is still active.
-Meaning, the value on the source tag still meets the setpoint configured on the alarm.
-If the alarm is used to signal that there's a problem, then the active condition means the problem is still active.
+- Active: The value on the source tag meets the setpoint configured on the alarm.
+If the alarm is used to signal that there's a problem, then the active condition means the problem is currently occurring.

-Alarm event acknowledgement is generally handled by either the Vision or Perspective Alarm Status Table components, or the system.alarm.acknowledge function.
+Alarm event acknowledgement is generally performed using the Vision or Perspective Alarm Status Table components, or the system.alarm.acknowledge function.

-The two conditions above are combined form the state of an event.
-The four possible states are:
+The two conditions above are combined to form one of four possible states of an event:

 - Active and Unacknowledged